GregorySchwing/cuStreamComp/README.md

 # cuStreamComp
 Efficient CUDA Stream Compaction Library

-Based on thw folllowing works:
+Based on the folllowing works:

 1. Markus Billeter et al. Efficient Stream Compaction on Wide SIMD Many-Core Architectures

 2. InK-Compact-: In kernel Stream Compaction and Its Application to Multi-kernel Data Visualization on GPGPU- D.M.
 Hughes

+3. Darius Bakunas-Milanowski et al. Efficient Algorithms for Stream Compaction on GPUs

 It is an CUDA efficient implementation of the stream compaction algorithm based on **warp ballotting intrinsic**.